iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Inner Product Space.md

 ---
 ### **Bilinear Form**

 The inner product space gives rise to a special form.
+Vist [Bilinear Form, Rietz Representations](../Bilinear%20Form,%20Rietz%20Representations.md) for more information.